 MIT students work directly with researchers and industry experts on complex and challenging problems.
 The program's success owes largely to its emphasis on putting theory into practice using real-life examples.

-Taking the final place on the podium is Michigan Ross School of Business, with strong performances in Value for Money and Alumni Outcome categories.
 The Ross Master's is a 10-month, STEM-certified program for college graduates with up to 10 years of work experience.
 A large majority of students go on to work for global companies including Amazon, McKinsey & Co, Microsoft, and Deloitte.

 Netherlands-based Rotterdam School of Management (RSM) maintains fourth place, with strong performances in Thought Leadership and Employability.
-Located in Europe’s busiest port and the epicentre of international trade, RSM provides first-hand knowledge on global supply chains which drives its world-renowned expertise and research.
+Located in Europe’s busiest port and the epicenter of international trade, RSM provides first-hand knowledge on global supply chains which drives its world-renowned expertise and research.

-Alliance Manchester Business School overtakes Trinity Business School in sixth place, leaving the latter in seventh place.
-POLIMI Graduate School of Management (previously known as Politecnico di Milano) ranked in eighth, while the final two spaces are occupied by the University of Washington, Foster School of Business and Purdue University Krannert School of Management at ninth and tenth place respectively.
+POLIMI Graduate School of Management (previously known as Politecnico di Milano) ranks in ninth, compared to its eighth-place spot last year, while the final spot is occupied by the University of Washington, Foster School of Business.

-The QS Master’s in Supply Chain Management ranking is assessed by looking at data from three surveys, including surveys of recruiters and the business schools themselves.
+The QS Masters in Supply Chain Management Ranking is assessed by looking at data from three surveys, including surveys of recruiters and the business schools themselves.
 Programs are ranked according to five key indicators: Employability, Alumni Outcomes, Value for Money, Thought Leadership, and Class and Faculty Diversity.

-QS places significant importance on employability (35%), as well as on the categories for Value for Money and Thought Leadership with an equal weighting of 20% overall.
+QS places significant importance on employability (35%), as well as on the categories for Value for Money and Thought Leadershipwith an equal weighting of 20% overall.

 Best Supply Chain Management Schools For A Master's